lwilletts/mpvc/README.md

 This forks [lwillets/mpvc](https://github.com/lwilletts/mpvc) providing some extra goodies such as: improved CLI, TUI, FZF & playing media from YouTube & streaming services.
 Check the [Wiki](https://github.com/gmt4/mpvc/wiki) for a detailed view of the extra features of this fork.

+Have a look at the <a href="https://gmt4.github.io/mpvc/casts/">casts/</a> directory to watch screencasts of mpvc in action.

 ## QuickStart

 <pre>